lnunno/blaze-bootstrap3/README.md

 Bootstrap 3 extension to the blaze-html haskell package.

-Used as a project for a CS591: Advanced Declarative Programming project at the University of New Mexico.
+Used as a project for the CS 591: Advanced Declarative Programming at the University of New Mexico.